Prison sentence for Athol man involved in 2019 deadly car accident

 GREENFIELD, Mass.
-(WWLP)– An Athol man has been sentenced 6-12 years in state prison as a result of a deadly car crash in Franklin County in 2019.
+(WWLP)– An Athol man has been sentenced to 6 to 12 years in state prison as a result of a deadly car crash in Franklin County in 2019.

 Karpovich died from his injuries on July 22.